 OpTic Gaming’s attempt to branch out into the budding competitive Counter-Strike space in Asia led to the formation of OpTic India – an organisation which went under heavy-fire on October 18.
 The player in question, forsaken, had triggered both anti-cheat software as well as the attention of a tournament

 administrator, prompting a more detailed look at his computer.
 Findings confirmed the use of a cheating program which was essentially an “aimbot” being used at the LAN event; after some deliberation, OpTic India was disqualified from the event and the team would later disband as a result.
 The incident stirred a formerly placid pot, raising questions and concerns of combating future cheating as well as other integrity issues.

 Competitive integrity in esports

 Integrity is critical to all sports.
-It ensures us that the matches were watching are real and impassioned as opposed to some scripted narrative written by a network executive.
-Without checks and balances and maintaining honest sportsmanship, these leagues could more closely resemble a sitcom than a competition.
+It ensures us that the matches we’re watching are real and impassioned as opposed to a scripted narrative.
+Without checks and balances to maintain honest sportsmanship, these leagues could more closely resemble a sitcom than a competition.
 Match-fixing is one thing, but cheating is another – and on the virtual playing field, sniffing out cheaters is an entirely different minefield.
 What a cork in the bat to baseball is an aimbot to CS:GO – both give significant advantages for the player and are illegal in the big leagues.
 Given the nature of esports’ computerised facilitation, identifying cheating in competitive games is a progressively difficult battle, perpetuating it to be somewhat of an ongoing problem.
 Unfortunately, with cheating code in Counter-Strike becoming increasingly more elusive and available, its use continues to pose a serious threat to the industry.
 One facet of esports that was certainly feeling the heat from the cheating scandal were bookmakers.